 Employee engagement was further identified as a critical factor influencing employee loyalty in the public health service, closely intertwined with other organizational dynamics such as recognition, support, and commitment.
 Participants highlighted that engaged employees were not only motivated and enthusiastic about their work but also actively involved in achieving organizational objectives, demonstrating higher levels of dedication and responsibility.
 Engagement was fostered through opportunities for meaningful participation in decision-making, recognition of contributions, mentorship, and a supportive work environment that encouraged collaboration, learning, and innovation.
 Employees reported that when they felt their efforts were acknowledged and the organization invested in their professional growth, their loyalty and willingness to go above and beyond increased significantly.
 Conversely, low engagement—often resulting from insufficient support, lack of recognition, limited career development, or weak organizational commitment—led to decreased morale, reduced productivity, and a higher risk of turnover (Hashemiamin & Ramezani, 2022).
 These findings underscore that promoting employee engagement, alongside fostering organizational support, recognition, and commitment, is essential for enhancing loyalty, sustaining workforce stability, and improving overall service delivery in the public health sector.

 Bottom of Form3.3.
 Dispute Resolution Mechanisms Applied to Promote Workplace Harmony in the Public Health Service

-Table2: Dispute Resolution Mechanisms Applied to Promote Workplace Harmony in the Public Health Service
+Table2.
+Dispute Resolution Mechanisms Applied to Promote Workplace Harmony in the Public Health Service